greenhas/spg_website/content/Communities/2025-02-09-The-headline.md

 ---
+type: ["link"]
 date: 2025-02-09T12:40:00-05:00
-tags: ["link","Communities","nuclear weapons","nuclear disarmament","Elon Musk","Donald Trump","DOGE"]
+tags: ["nuclear weapons","nuclear disarmament","Elon Musk","Donald Trump","DOGE"]
 title: "🔗 linkblog: my thoughts on 'How close is Elon Musk to controlling a nuclear weapon?'"
 ---
 The headline is a little provocative, but it's scary that we live in a world where it makes some sense.